What is Breast Augmentation?

 Are there any alternatives to breast augmentation?

-The only alternative surgical technique to enlarge the breast is autologous fat transfer.
+The only alternative surgical technique to enlarge the breast is autologous fat transfer or a breast augmentation fat transfer.
 This is a complex technique where fat is removed by liposuction from one area of the body and transferred to the breast area.
 The increase in size is usually modest and smaller than can be achieved with an implant and often patients will require a number of treatments to achieve a noticeable result.
 It is thought that our own fat can be safely injected into the breast although longer-term evaluation is required to determine its safety and you should remain under follow up with your surgeon.